geocoder21/WhiteStarLine/Development.md

 - volume function returned int 0 if for loop condition not met.
 Again, identified through testing.

 ### Finalising and documenting code
-Docstrings were added to the code to increase usability for other viewers of the code, written in line with PEP 257 (Goodger, Jun 2001).
-A linter was then used in the IDE to ensure that the code was compliant with PEP 8 (Van Rossum et al, Aug 2013).
-Additional in-line comments were included where necessary, and the majority of tests commented out to reduce processing time.
-Finally the Apache 2.0 license was selected and a README file created, to facilitate sharing through GitHub.
+Docstrings were added to the code to increase usability for other users of the code, written in line with PEP 257 (Goodger, Jun 2001).
+A linter was then used in the IDE to ensure that the code was compliant with PEP 8 wherever possible (Van Rossum et al, Aug 2013).
+Additional in-line comments were included where clarification might be necessary, and the majority of tests commented out to reduce processing time.
+Finally the Apache 2.0 license was selected and a README file created to facilitate sharing through GitHub.

 ### Unresolved issues
 - only works for single iceberg